mmbmf1/mmbmf1/posts/docker-postgresql-setup.md

 - **Team consistency** - Everyone runs the same database setup
 - **Easy cleanup** - Reset with one command when things go wrong
 - **No system conflicts** - Containerized database doesn't interfere with system PostgreSQL
-- **Development workflows** - Mock data loads automatically on first start
+- **Quick setup** - One command to get a running database

-The clean separation between container configuration and initialization scripts means database setup is version-controlled and reproducible while maintaining full PostgreSQL capabilities.
+The clean separation between container configuration and your application means database setup is version-controlled and reproducible while maintaining full PostgreSQL capabilities.

-Once your database is running, you can connect to it from Next.js API routes (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) or import data using tools like `psql \copy` (see [psql-copy-command.md](./psql-copy-command.md)).
+Once your database is running, you can set up initialization scripts (see [database-initialization-scripts.md](./database-initialization-scripts.md)) to automatically load schema and data, or configure data persistence (see [docker-data-persistence.md](./docker-data-persistence.md)).
+Then connect your Next.js application (see [postgresql-connection-pooling.md](./postgresql-connection-pooling.md)).